Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 |-------------|----------------------|-----------------------------|
 ~~~

-So, this is quiet boring because there are no nodes and only 1 replica is running for each service.
-Lets spice things up.

 ### Rolling update

 As it happens during software development, change is requested/needed to some parts of the application.
 What happens to our cluster if I would like to change one of it's components without breaking the other?
-And also whilest maintaining backwards compatibility and no disruption to user experience.
-Thankfully Kubernetes can help with that somewhat.
+And also whilest maintaining backwards compatibility with no disruption to user experience.
+Thankfully Kubernetes can help with that.

 What I don't like right now is that the API only handles one image at a time.
 There is no option to bulk upload.
-Which, IMHO should be the default anyways.

 #### Code

-Modifying the code to do a bulk upload is pretty easy.

 Right now, we have the following code segment dealing with a single image: